Mohebjami/Http-Server/readme.md

 	•	No file selected: If you don’t select a file, the server won’t start.
 Ensure you select a valid HTML file before proceeding.
 	•	File not found: If the selected file doesn’t exist at the specified location, make sure the file path is correct and the file exists.
 	•	Port Already in Use: If port 8080 is already in use, the server may fail to start.
 You can modify the port variable in the code to use a different port if needed.

-License

-This project is open-source and can be freely used and modified.
-However, no warranties are provided.

-Feel free to customize the README further or provide additional instructions as needed.